 As part of a data modernization effort, the National Data Buoy Center (NDBC) has updated the archival data file format of their Coastal-Marine Automated Network (C-MAN) stations and moored (weather) buoys to netCDF.
 This update facilitates inclusion of additional parameters, as well as improvements to the metadata.
-On 26 May 2011, NODC's NOAA Marine Environmental Buoy Database began disseminating NDBC’s archival data in these netCDF files, retroactively to the monthly January 2011 data.
-Data are available in both F291 and netCDF formats for January through March 2011.
-Data prior to January 2011 will remain in the F291 format.
+On 26 May 2011, NCEI's NOAA Marine Environmental Buoy Database began disseminating NDBC's archival data in these netCDF files, retroactively to the monthly January 2011 data.
+On 16 March 2017, NCEI converted all available C-MAN/moored buoy data from F291 data file format to netCDF.
+This enables access to all C-MAN/moored buoy data in a consistent way, including all available data back to February 1970.

 Please address any questions or comments to NCEI.email@example.com.

-The above interactive map and related files provide users with detailed information about the positions, period of record and other characteristics of the data in this NODC database.
-The NOAA Marine Environmental Buoy Database (only through December 1997) is available on CD-ROM from the online store or via User Services.
-However, all F291 Buoy Data in the NODC archive may be downloaded through this system.
+The above interactive map and related files provide users with detailed information about the positions, period of record and other characteristics of the data in this NCEI database.
+All buoy data in the NCEI archive may be downloaded through this system.
 Note: file sizes range from 50 Kbytes to 1.4 Mbytes compressed (300 Kbytes to 5.5 Mbytes uncompressed).

 Buoy Data General Information Page - provides links to: